MANIPULATION

 — Everyday psychology: a manipulator, manipulative behavior.

-— Military domain: White propaganda has a domestic source and targets domestic public opinion; it can be misleading.
+— The military domain: White propaganda has a domestic source and targets domestic public opinion; it can be misleading the public.
 Black propaganda has a hidden source and purpose.
-It appears to come from a well-meaning and harmless source, although it comes from an evil or hostile source.
+It appears to come from a well-meaning and harmless source, but actually it comes from an evil or hostile one.

-— Commercial action and marketing techniques are used to encourage or manipulate people to buy this rather than that or nothing, using various techniques to “bait and hook” the customer, S. Gradualism.
+— Commercial action and marketing techniques are used to encourage or manipulate people to buy one product over another or nothing at all.
+These techniques are used to « bait and hook » customers, see gradualism.

 In these different areas, manipulative influence may overlap, combine or contradict argumentative persuasion.

-Manipulation is a resource that can be activated in any situation where a person M is pursuing a goal φ.
-To achieve this goal, M needs a contribution from another person, N.
+Manipulation is a resource that can be activated when a person M is pursuing a goal φ.
+To achieve this goal, M and needs a contribution from another person, N, to achieve this goal.

-(i) M believes that φ is in the interest of N, and N agrees
+(i) M believes that φ is in the interest of N’s interest, and N agrees

-N has a positive representation of φ; he considers φ to be important, pleasant, in his interest; N pursues φ spontaneously, for independent reasons.
-Thus, M needs N and N needs M; M and N cooperate to achieve φ.
+N has a positive representation of φ.
+He considers φ to be important, pleasant and in his interest; N pursues φ spontaneously and independently.
+Thus, M and N need each other, and they cooperate to achieve φ.

-If N’s commitment is less immediate, M will take a more open approach and try to persuade N to associate with him or her in order to realize φ.
-N knows that M intends to make him do φ, and they will talk about it.
+If N’s commitment is less immediate, M will take a more open approach and try to persuade N to work with her in order to achieve φ.
+N knows that M intends to make N do φ, and they will talk about it.

 (ii) Doing φ is not really in N’s interest

 N doesn’t care about φ.
 He will not spontaneously cooperate with M in order to achieve φ.
-M can then act on the will or on the mental representations of N.
+M can then act on N‘s will or mental representations.

 (a) Acting on the will to do

-In this situation, M can undertake to persuade N to do φ.
-M threatens N (ad baculum), tries to blackmail or bribe N (ad crumenam), tries to move N to pity (ad misericordiam), tries to charm or seduce N (ad amicitiam), see Threat; Emotion.
+In this situation, M can try to persuade N to do φ.
+M can threatens N (ad baculum), try to blackmail or bribe N (ad crumenam), tru to move N to pity (ad misericordiam), try to charm or seduce N (ad amicitiam), see threat; emotion.

-N still has a rather negative view of φ.
-But M’s arguments, if they are arguments at all, have changed N’s willingness to act, and he will eventually agree to act in favor of φ even if he or she does not like it.
-N does φ reluctantly, as a favor to M. The question is whether N has been manipulated.
+N still has a negative view of φ, but M’s arguments, if they are arguments at all, have changed N’s willingness to act, and she will eventually agree to act in favor of φ even if she does not like it.
+N reluctantly performs φ as a favor to M, raising the question whether N has been manipulated.

 (b) Action on representations of the action to be taken

-M can reframe φ so that it appears to be pleasant or favorable, in N’s in best interest.
-As in case (i), N agrees to do φ because it seems beneficial.
+M can reframe φ so that it appears to be pleasant or favorable to N and in her best interest.
+As in case (i), N agrees to do φ because it seems beneficial.,

-In case (a), N will do a job that he knows is dangerous, because it pays well.
-In case (b), N will do a job, dangerous or not, that he thinks is dangerous.
-M can combine the two strategies: “You can do it for me, it’s not that dangerous”.
+In case (a), N will do a dangerous job, because it pays well.
+In case (b), N will do a dangerous job, or one that he thinks is dangerous, s.
+M can combine the two strategies.
+“You can do it for me, it’s not that dangerous”.
 These two situations are not necessarily manipulative.
-M has openly presented the goal φ to N; N has been persuaded to do φ for arguably good reasons; the work may not actually be all that dangerous, and it is well paid.
+M has openly presented the goal φ to N; N has been persuaded to do φ for arguably good reasons; the work may not actually be all that dangerous, and it pays well.

-M acts manipulatively only if he or she knows that the work is dangerous, but knowingly misrepresents it, by concealing the danger from N. Lying is the basis of manipulation.
+M acts manipulatively only if she knows that the work is dangerous, but knowingly misrepresents it, by concealing the danger from N; lying is the basis of manipulation.

-(iii) Doing φ is against the interests and values of N
+(iii) Doing φ goes against N’s interests and values

-Now, φ is clearly against the interests of N. Under normal circumstances, N would automatically oppose M in his or her attitude toward φ.
-Nevertheless, it is still possible for M to persuade N to do φ deliberately.
+Now, φ is clearly against the interests of N. Under normal circumstances, N would automatically oppose M in her attitude toward φ.
+Nevertheless, M can still persuade N to do φ deliberately.

 — To persuade N to deliberately do something contrary to his interests or values.
-For example, in an extreme case N could be persuaded to commit suicide or to sacrifice himself, even though he or she does not want to die, in the name of a higher interest or value,:“God, the Party, the Nation, ask you to…”; “You must sacrifice your children to make our cause prevail”.
+For example, in an extreme case N could be persuaded to commit suicide or to sacrifice herself, even though she does not want to die, in the name of a higher interest or value,:“God, the Party, the Nation, ask you to…”; “You must sacrifice your children to make our cause prevail.”

-— Convincing N that the action he is being asked to take, is in his best interest.
-For example, M urges N to sacrifice himself even if N is doesn’t want to die: “You will go to Heaven”.
+— To convince N that the action he is being asked to take is in his best interest.
+For example, M might urge N to sacrifice herself even if N is doesn’t want to die, saying, “You will go to Heaven”.
 The discourse and arguments used by M to persuade N to agree to φ are manipulative because they do not respect a hierarchy of values that is considered natural.
 On the basis of highly questionable arguments, N has been induced to do something that no human being would reasonably commit.
 This is a case of brainwashing.

-In the cases described above, N is more or less aware of what he or she is committing to do.
-Deep manipulation, on the other hand, is characterized by M’s hiding his true intentions or the true nature of the goal φ, which is in fact unacceptable to N. M will use a secondary goal, as a decoy (φd):
+In the above cases, N is more or less aware of what she is committing to do.
+Deep manipulation, on the other hand, is characterized by M hiding her true intentions or the true nature of the goal φ, which is in fact unacceptable to N. M will use a secondary goal, as a decoy (φd):

-(i) φd is positive for N: N is made to believe that it is in his best interest to do φd
+(i) φd is positive for N: N is made to believe that it is in his best interest to perform φd

 (ii) φd fatally leads to φ